mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 $ sudo pwsh -Command "Install-WSMan"
 ```

-Once this is out of our way, we could create a session variable in a PowerShell instance that points to our test execution machine, and start the Atomic Red Team tests.
+Once this is out of the way, a session variable in a PowerShell instance that points to the test execution machine can be created, and start the Atomic Red Team tests.
 ```powershell

   # Setting a session in PowerShell